WebHare/proxy/README.md

 The CI scripts take care of deploying to Docker.
 Simply push a new tag

 ## Running the proxy from the source tree
+We recommend using runkit:
+- Start the proxy with `runkit run-proxy --nocontainer`
+- Open it with `runkit open-proxy`
+- See any data in `~/whrunkit/_proxy/data`

+When invoked this way `~/whrunkit/_settings/publichostname` will be used for WEBHAREPROXY_ADMINHOSTNAME, the hostname of the admin interface

+Otherwise:
-Use `./proxy.sh runlocal` to start the proxy locally.
-Consider using WebHare runkit with `runkit run-proxy --nocontainer`
+- use `./proxy.sh runlocal` to start the proxy locally.
+Consider using WebHare

 See the [developer documentation](DEVELOEPRS.MD) for more details and recipes